-Use the popular 5-4-3-2-1 coping technique: Identify five things you see around you.
-Identify four things you can touch around you.
-Identify three things you can hear.
-Identify two things you can smell.
-Identify one thing you can taste.
+Here’s how this popular coping technique works: First, identify five things you see around you.
+Then recognize four things you can touch around you.
+After this, find three things you can hear.
+Next, distinguish two things you can smell, and finally, one thing you can taste.